No-Prep vs Minimal-Prep Veneers: What's Best?

 Composite bonding uses a resin material applied directly to the tooth by the dentist in a single appointment.
 It's less invasive and lower cost, but composite can discolour over time, is softer than porcelain, and may need repairs or replacement sooner.

 Some providers market composite bonding as "no-prep veneers" because no enamel is removed.
-While composite bonding is a valid treatment, it's a different procedure with different longevity and aesthetics.
+While composite bonding is a valid treatment for minor cosmetic changes, it's a different procedure with different longevity and aesthetics.
 Understanding this distinction helps you make an informed choice.
+Learn more in our veneer suitability guide.

 Comparison table